 Windscribe mobile works and appears the same as the desktop version.
 With the iOS and Android versions, once you launch the App you’ll be prompted to log in.
 From there, you just need to tap the large On/Off button to start the VPN, and select your desired server.

-Encryption on iOS is IKEv2 by default, and users will need to install the third party OpenVPN connect client to connect to Windscribe via OpenVPN on iOS devices.
+The Windscribe VPN iPhone app used IKEv2 encryption by default, users will need to install the third party OpenVPN connect client to connect to Windscribe via OpenVPN on iOS devices.

 Windscribe has three different support options: setup guides, an FAQ page, and support tickets.
 Sadly it does not have a 24/7 live chat feature, so you will need to use the email ticket system to communicate with Windscribe.